barumau/pandunia/engli/401_historia.md

 He invents the three types of verbs and their vowel endings (active -a, passive -u, and stative -i).
 The vowel endings are originally borrowed from Arabic verb patterns "faʕala", "faʕila" and "faʕula".
+These ideas will find their way into Pandunia several years later.

 ### 2012

 Other people learn Pandunia for the first time.
 A discussion group for Pandunia is created in Facebook social media.

+The learning materials are translated to Russian by Arkadii Balandin, who later becomes an important proponent of the _Lojban_ language.

+Also a translation to Esperanto is made.

 #### 2013